fluxcd/website/README.md

 ## How to modify this website

-The main landing page of this website can be modified in `config.toml`.
+The main landing page of this website can be modified in `config.yaml`.

 Almost all of the content lives in the `content/en/<project>` directories.
 Here are some special cases.